 Foot Massage Benefits

-(7 ways foot spa treatments improve health and wellness)
+7 ways foot massage treatments improve health

 Foot massage benefits include relaxation and pain relief of foot ailments, like plantar fasciitis and tendonitis, which are some of the reasons people seek massage in the first place.
 In fact, many people want foot massage for a good portion of the hour-long treatment.